Psychology

 Incorporating grounding techniques into your daily routine and creating a personalized toolkit can help you prepare for situations that could trigger an anxiety attack.
 Nevertheless, if you feel like you are overwhelmed by feelings of stress and anxiety over a long period of time, you should consult with a mental health professional to receive the support you need.

-If you want to learn more about stress-management techniques and how to help people suffering from anxiety, check out our Psychology Program Overview or speak with an Admissions Advisor to learn more about our programs.
+If you want to learn more about stress-management techniques and how to help people suffering from anxiety, check out our Graduate School of Psychology or speak with an Admissions Advisor to learn more about our programs.

 References